amadeus/impact-layers/README.md

 ### `clearOnLoad`

-This layer's items will get cleared everytime `this.loadLevel` is used.
+This layer's items will get cleared every time `this.loadLevel` is used.

 ### `noUpdate` and `noDraw`